LaikaStudios/OSLShaderWriting/doc/README.md

 The osl [`Makefile`](../osl/Makefile) will only make shaders for .osl files that are more recent than their complied shader.
 In this way, you can edit a source file and execute `make` from within the osl directory and only the updated source file(s) will be built.

-    `make clean` and `make help` can also be executed from either the top-level directory or the osl directories.
+    `make clean` and `make help` can also be executed from either the top-level directory or the osl directory.
 `make clean` removes the built shaders, and `make help` provides additional information about the make system and how it's controlled.

 1. Set these environment variables appropriately.
 This is required so the built shaders can be found by [RenderMan](https://rmanwiki.pixar.com/display/REN24/RenderMan) and a [RenderMan Bridge Application](https://renderman.pixar.com/bridge-tools):